 One of the most magnificent of the newly-discovered forest-trees of North America is Lambert's pine (Pinus Lambertiana, Douglas).
-Its principal localities are probably to the south of the districts with which we are here more especially interested; but as its northern boundaries are not yet known, and as it forms in itself so fine a feature in this department of botany, we cannot leave it altogether unnoticed.
-It covers large districts in Northern California, about a hundred miles from the ocean, in lat.
+Its principal localities are probably to the south of the districts with which we are here more especially interested ; but as its northern boundaries are not yet known, and as it forms in itself so fine a feature in this department of botany, we cannot leave it altogether unnoticed.
+It covers large districts in Northern California. about a hundred miles from the ocean, in lat.
 43° north, and extends as far south as 4°.
-It grows sparingly upon low hills, and the undulating country east of a range of mountains, running in a south-western direction from the Rocky Mountains towards the sea, where the soil consists entirely of pure sand.
-It forms no dense forests like most of the other pines of North America, but is seen scattered singly over the plains, more after the manner of Pinus of from 150 to upwards of 250 feet, varying from twenty
+It grows sparingly upon low hills, and the undulating country east of a range of mountains, running in a south-western direction from the Rocky Mountains towards the sea. where the soil consists entirely of pure sand.
+It forms no dense forests like most of the other pines of North America. but is seen scattered singly over the plains, more after the manner of Pinus resinosa.
+The trunk of this gigantic tree attains a height of from 150 to upwards of 250 feet. varving from 20 to nearly 60 feet in circumference :- thus far exceeding